Welcome to the Contra Costa County CA Real Estate Guide to Buying a Home!

 STEP 8 – Closing Day

 Closing is the transfer of funds and ownership facilitated by the Title Company.
 At this point, you and the seller will sign closing documents.
-Shortly after that, you will need to transfer any utilities into your name and collect the keys to your new home!
+Shortly after, you will need to transfer any utilities into your name and collect the keys to your new home!

 Congratulations – you’re a new Homeowner!

-Sometimes, there’s some additional work that goes into creating our dream home.
-So, if you need references of trusted and experienced vendors to help you improve and decorate your home, just let me know.
+Sometimes, some additional work goes into creating our dream home.
+So, if you need references from trusted and experienced vendors to help you improve and decorate your home, just let me know.

 As your Realtor®, I will continue to check in with you after you’ve purchased your new home.
 Never hesitate to contact me if you have a random question or need a recommendation.
 I’d also love an introduction to any friends or family members you think I can help.